pepkit/looper/README.md

 export PATH=$PATH:~/.local/bin
 ```

-Looper supports Python 2.7 only and has been tested only in Linux.
-To use looper with your project, you must define your project using [Looper’s standard project definition format](http://looper.readthedocs.io/en/latest/define-your-project.html), which is a `yaml` config file passed as an argument to looper:
+Looper supports Python 2.7 and Python 3, and has been tested only in Linux.
+To use looper with your project, you must define your project using [standard PEP project definition format](http://pepkit.github.io), which is a `yaml` config file passed as an argument to looper.
+To test, grab an [example PEP](https://pepkit.github.io/docs/example_PEPs/) and run it through looper with this command:

 ```bash
 looper run project_config.yaml